🎨 HTML-CSS

 What does precedence mean?

-It means hierarchy.
-One hierarchy in CSS is inheritance: children inherit from parents.
+One way rules are applied in CSS is inheritance: children inherit from parents.
 If a parent node has red text, all its children will inherit that red text color.
-But when another rule comes after, and overrules, it takes precedence.
+But when another rule with higher precendence comes and overrules, it replaces the rule which had lower precedence.
+An explicit rule targeting an element directly overrules a rule it inherited from its parent.

 Everything in CSS is determined by order.
 Order is so important in CSS because CSS is a declarative programming language that programs the layout of boxes.

 CSS renders the nodes in our DOM tree as nested boxes, and we program their appearance using fonts, colours, and spacing.